 For example a 10mV drop between the output pin and the sense resistor connection will drop the output voltage by 0.8%.

-Also the common connection for U3 and the (+) pin of U8 should be connected directly to the supply output common terminal.
+But opposite to that, the common connection for U3 and the (+) pin of U8 should be connected directly to the supply output common terminal for best regulation.